abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_windows/py_setup_in_windows.rst

     2.3. `Matplotlib <https://downloads.sourceforge.net/project/matplotlib/matplotlib/matplotlib-1.3.0/matplotlib-1.3.0.win32-py2.7.exe>`_ (*Matplotlib is optional, but recommended since we use it a lot in our tutorials.*)

 .. note:: In this case, we are using 32-bit binaries of Python packages.
 But if you want to use OpenCV for x64, 64-bit binaries of Python packages are to be installed.
-Problem is that, there is no official 64-bit binaries of Numpy.
-You have to build it on your own.
+The problem is that there are no official 64-bit binaries of Numpy.
+You have to build them on your own.
 For that, you have to use the same compiler used to build Python.
 When you start Python IDLE, it shows the compiler details.
 You can get more `information here <http://stackoverflow.com/q/2676763/1134940>`_.
-So your system must have the same Visual Studio version and build Numpy from source.
+So your system must have the same Visual Studio version and build Numpy from the source.

-.. note:: Another method to have 64-bit Python packages is to use ready-made Python distributions from third-parties like `Anaconda <http://www.continuum.io/downloads>`_, `Enthought <https://www.enthought.com/downloads/>`_ etc. It will be bigger in size, but will have everything you need.
-Everything in a single shell.
-You can also download 32-bit versions also.
+.. note:: Another method to have 64-bit Python packages is to use ready-made Python distributions from third-parties like `Anaconda <http://www.continuum.io/downloads>`_, `Enthought <https://www.enthought.com/downloads/>`_, etc. It will be bigger in size but will have everything you need, in a single shell.
+You can also download 32-bit versions.

 3. Make sure Python and Numpy are working fine.

-4. Download OpenCV source.
-It can be from `Sourceforge <http://sourceforge.net/projects/opencvlibrary/>`_ (for official release version) or from `Github <https://github.com/Itseez/opencv>`_ (for latest source).
+4. Download the OpenCV source.
+It can be from `Sourceforge <http://sourceforge.net/projects/opencvlibrary/>`_ (for the official release version) or from `Github <https://github.com/Itseez/opencv>`_ (for latest source).

 5. Extract it to a folder, ``opencv`` and create a new folder ``build`` in it.